s-lasch/portfolio/exampleSite/content/blogs/feed-forward-net.md

   <img src="https://rawcdn.githack.com/s-lasch/portfolio/ca0a02197a7198f97c23dbf70348493e714aecb8/exampleSite/content/blogs/feed-forward-net/neural_network_example.png" />
 </div>

+> For this exercise, we will be predicting the probability that a given point is red.

+## Neural Network Visually

 Training a model to classify points based on this dataset must be done using a neural network.
-This is because we need multiple perceptrons working simultaneously for this model to produce accurate results.

-## What is a Perceptron?
-At its most basic level, a [perceptron](https://www.wikiwand.com/en/Perceptron#:~:text=It%20is%20a%20type%20of%20linear%20classifier%2C%20i.e.%20a%20classification%20algorithm%20that%20makes%20its%20predictions%20based%20on%20a%20linear%20predictor%20function%20combining%20a%20set%20of%20weights%20with%20the%20feature%20vector.) is a type of artificial neuron that involves the classification of two or more variables.
-Its specific use case is **linear classification**, where the artificial neuron aims to find a function that best describes the decision boundary between two variables.
-If we are then given a data value the model has never seen before, it can therefore determine which class the data point belongs to.

-## Neural Network Visually

 You have probably seen a graph representing a neural network before.
 The diagram below shows the flow of values from the input end to the output end.

 <div style="text-align: center;">
   <img src="https://rawcdn.githack.com/s-lasch/portfolio/ca0a02197a7198f97c23dbf70348493e714aecb8/exampleSite/content/blogs/feed-forward-net/neural_net_graph.png" />